 We are now accepting applications for CVD 2019!
 Please see below for more information, and note that the application will close at 5:00 PM on February 5, 2019.
 Contact Krysta Dummit (firstname.lastname@example.org) and Jared Mattos (email@example.com) with questions.

 The MIT Science Policy Initiative will be coordinating our own 2019 Congressional Visit Days (CVD) on March 25 and 26.
 After a seminar series here at MIT and a one day science policy crash course with the MIT Washington Office, we will set meetings on Capitol Hill to discuss the future of science with our nation's lawmakers.
 No prior experience with policy or advocacy is required.

 Participants are required to be active in the preparation for the CVD trip.
 Each participant will learn how to and are required to:

 - research Members of Congress to prepare for those meetings

 In addition, each participant will be active in the planning of CVD, with some tasks listed below - please indicate your interest.

-SPI will support you with: accommodation for the nights of April 24th and 25th, a group evening meal/event, and travel expenses (flight and Metro) reimbursed up to $200.
-Full participation is expected (include planning meetings) and non-compliance may lead to loss of reimbursement.
+SPI will support you with accommodation for the night of March 25th, a group evening meal/event, and travel expenses (flight and Metro) reimbursed up to $200.
+Full participation is expected — including planning meetings — and non-compliance may lead to loss of reimbursement.

 Apply now - space is limited!
 The trip is open to all MIT undergraduate, graduate students, and post-docs.